The Importance of Biochemistry in Nursing

 Clinical Assessment

-Biochemistry is used in the clinical assessment to evaluate the physiological status of patients.
+Biochemistry is used in clinical assessment to evaluate the physiological status of patients.
 This involves the measurement of various biomarkers, such as blood glucose levels, electrolytes, and liver function tests, to assess the patient’s metabolic and physiological functions.

 Laboratory Testing